INTERVIEW-Polish President says banks should bear responsibility for Swiss franc loans

 CENTRAL BANK'S ROLE

-On the economy, Duda supported a call by some PiS lawmakers for the central bank to increase the availability of credit to small and medium-sized businesses.
+Asked whether Poland's central bank should be more active in stimulating economic growth, Duda said that it had "a role to play" in this regard, echoing comments made by PiS lawmakers, who have called for the bank to increase the availability of credit to small and medium-sized businesses.

 "I think that the central bank can have an active role in supporting the Polish economy, it can generate certain initiatives, which would support the economy," he said.